HistArchive/9-FinalRaulProj/README.md

 # Remote
 A remote/receiver combo as an Arduino project for a class.
-Didn't quite pass the testing phase, as the IR receiver is ass.
+Didn't quite pass the testing phase, as the IR receiver was broken.